nationalarchives/dr2-ingest/docs/architecture-decision-records/0015-bagit-like-package-for-generic-ingest.md

 ## Consequences

 - Our preingest workflows must produce this package to invoke the Generic Ingest workflow.
-- The Mapper Lambda will be responsible for parsing this package and transforming into the required schemas for ingest.
+- The Mapper Lambda will be responsible for parsing this package and transforming it into the required schemas for ingest.